What Questions Should Seniors Ask While Future Planning

 What happens if I run out of money?

-Meet with a financial planner to determine the best course of fiscal action.
-Be realistic about the costs of care and consider how to pay for care if benefits under Medicaid or Medicare are cut.
+Many life plans for older adults start with meeting with a financial planner to determine the best course of fiscal action.
+Be realistic about the costs of care and consider payment options if your benefits under Medicaid or Medicare are cut.
 Many non-profit senior communities provide support for residents who have exhausted their finances and will advise on the ways to apply for federal financial aid.
-However, most retirement communities require new residents to pay out of pocket for a certain time, and may not offer monetary assistance.
+However, most retirement communities require new residents to pay out of pocket for a certain time and may not offer monetary assistance.
 It’s important to ask regarding finances when exploring senior care options.